developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 See the **[Enterprise Browser Config.xml Reference](/enterprise-browser/1-4/guide/configreference)** for more information about settings, parameters and other requirements.

 ####Display Rendering
 **Applies to most migration scenarios**.
 If migrating from a Windows device to one running Android, or from Windows Mobile to Windows CE or vice-versa, adjustments to some display settings will likely be necessary since those migrations involve the use of different webkits.
-Other considerations might include display of the soft input panel, its position on the screen and the ability to hide the input panel, if desired.
+Other considerations might include display of the soft input panel, controlling its position on the screen and the ability to hide it, if desired.
 The relevant parameters are listed below; all should be checked as part of the migration process.

 **Render-related** `Config.xml` **parameters**: